viols-code/algebraic_properties/README.md

 - a parallel algorithm that uses ten processes (parallelv1.py);
 - a parallel algorithm that uses three pools of four processes each (parallel.py).

-A matrix multiplication function was also implemented, since the numpy.dot() function is already parallelized.
+A matrix multiplication function was also implemented, since the numpy.matmul() function is already parallelized.
 Using an implementation of the matrix multiplication helps better understand the difference in the execution time between the three algorithms.
 Since creating processes costs time, to see an improvement in the execution time using multiprocessing, it is necessary that N is large enough.